-- When your child begins to talk, you can write the first words in large letters and put them on the fridge.
-Point at them and read them out loud from time to time. - When he begins naming the people around him, you can write each person's name beside their photo.
+- When he begins naming the people around him, you can write each person's name beside their photo.
 If he says "daddy" for example, you can write the name in big letters under a picture of daddy. - When he brings you a drawing, write his name at the bottom of it.